Sorry, you need to enable JavaScript to visit this website.

 Alternative Work Schedules (AWS) Program

-The AWS Program provides the flexibility to choose or vary an employee’s work schedule from the standard 8-hour day and 40-hour week.
+The AWS Program provides employee’s the flexibility to choose or vary their work schedule from the standard 8-hour day and 40-hour week.
 Employees may request AWS to help balance work, personal and family responsibilities.

 Child Care Centers

-Balancing the needs of work and family life can be challenging, and we know that many of our employees have child care needs.
-So the IRS works in partnership with the General Services Administration (GSA) to provide on-site child care facilities.
-GSA manages these centers in 31 states, the District of Columbia, and Puerto Rico — and 10 of them are co-located with IRS facilities.
-Each center is independently operated, and services and fees vary from center to center.
+Balancing the needs of work and family life can be challenging.
+The IRS works in partnership with the General Services Administration (GSA) to provide on-site child care facilities.
+GSA manages these centers in 31 states, the District of Columbia, and Puerto Rico—and 10 of them are co-located with IRS facilities.
+Each center is independently operated and is not managed by GSA or any center to center.
 In addition, our Employee Assistance Program can also provide you with free referral information to assist you in finding care for children, grandchildren and eldercare.

 Child Care Subsidy Program

-The Child Care Subsidy program is offered to eligible IRS employees to reduce the amount they pay for childcare by paying subsidies directly to childcare providers.
+The Child Care Subsidy program is offered to eligible IRS employees to reduce the amount they pay for childcare for their children in licensed day care providers.
 The program is designed to encourage eligible employees and their families to use quality child care services by offsetting a portion of their costs by up to $5,000 per year.

 Employee Assistance Program